CarbonLDP/carbonldp-js-sdk/doc/README.md

 getAllContexts():Promise<Carbon.App.Context[]>
 ```

-Obtains all the `Carbon.App.Context` objects of every app where the context of the Apps instance can reach.
+Obtains an array of `Carbon.App.Context` objects, of every app within the context of the Apps instance.

 ##### getContext
 ```typescript
 getContext( uri:string ):Promise<Carbon.App.Context>
 ```

-Obtains a `Carbon.App.Context` object of the specified app URI, if it exists within the context of the Apps instance.
+Obtains a `Carbon.App.Context` object from the specified app URI, if it exists within the context of the Apps instance.

 *Parameters*